-B.W.
-Schuller is with audEERING GmbH, Gilching, Germany; CHI - Chair of Health Informatics, Technical University of Munich, Germany; GLAM - Group on Language, Audio, & Music, Imperial College London, data, interpretability, and data privacy, as they are most commonly covered by means of white-box and grey-box testing and may be architecture specific, whereas we require our framework to include only universally applicable black-box tests.
-Security testing is often related to adversarial robustness, especially for tasks such as autonomous driving where facing adversarial examples introduces high risks [12].
+Zhang et al. [5] group testing properties for machine learning systems into the categories correctness, model relevance, robustness, security, data privacy, efficiency, fairness, and interpretability.
+In this work, we focus on the properties correctness, robustness, and fairness.
+Correctness tests measure the extent to which the model predicts the correct label under test, robustness tests investigate the model behaviour in the presence of perturbations, and fairness tests check whether the model has biases against certain attributes.
+We do not cover model relevance, i.e., whether the complexity of the model fits the data, interpretability, and data privacy, as they are most commonly covered by means of white-box and greybox testing and may be architecture specific, whereas we require our framework to include only universally applicable black-box tests.
+Security testing is often related to adversarial robustness, especially for tasks such as autonomous driving, where facing adversarial examples introduces high risks [10].
 For the task of speech emotion recognition, we assume that the model is only applied in scenarios with no or low risk and do not cover security in addition to robustness.
-We do not address efficiency with a dedicated set of tests, but the results of all tests can be used to compare smaller variants of a model [19] or models trained on a subset of the training data [20] of its original version.
+We do not address efficiency with a dedicated set of tests, but the results of all tests can be used to compare smaller variants of a model [22] or models trained on a subset of the training data [23] of its original version.

 For each test we propose a selection of evaluation metrics, and suggest a threshold that determines a passing or failing result.
 We propose a method to set the fairness test thresholds automatically based on numeric simulations and independent of the application.
-Whereas the thresholds for correctness and robustness need to be defined with certain applications in mind.
-When comparing models, it is also recommended to analyse the specific metric results, since a small change in model behaviour could be the difference between a passing and failing test.
+The suggested thresholds for correctness and robustness should be adjusted depending on the requirements of an application.
+For example, one could aim for a concordance correlation coefficient (CCC) of 0.6 for all included test sets before deploying a model and use the percentage of passed tests to track progress towards that goal.
+If no such requirement is defined, we recommend to only focus on the individual test results without enforcing thresholds instead.
+In general, we suggest to use these tests as tools to understand model behaviour instead of only looking at the final test scores, since in some cases a small change in a metric or threshold could be the difference between a passing and failing test.